inkdex/inkdex.github.io/.github/SUPPORT.md

 ### Submitting a Good Bug Report

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead use the GitHub [Security Advisory section][security-advisory-section] for sensitive bugs, check the [security guidelines][security-guidelines] for more info.

 Bug reports are tracked as [GitHub Issues][issue-tracker-bugs].
 To submit a new bug report:

 1. Open a Bug Report [issue][new-bug-issue].